blueberrystream/userscripts/README.en.md

 ## How to install
 ### Chrome
-Since Chrome 21, user scripts are not installed by the clicking user.js file link.
+Since Chrome 21, user scripts are not installed by clicking the link to user.js file.
 To install user scripts, please follow these steps.
 You can see the detail on [Adding extensions from other websites - Chrome Web Store Help](http://support.google.com/chrome_webstore/bin/answer.py?hl=en&answer=2664769)

 1. Download the user script file.